microsoft/pai/docs/manual/cluster-admin/basic-management-operations.md

       key_name: yyyyyy
       key_path: /path/to/yyyyyy
 ```
-In the example we just gave, the configuration file content should be:
+With the example we just gave, the configuration file content should be:
 ```
 pylon:
     port: 80